-Facilitator, Southwest High and Marcy Open School.
+Facilitator, Southwest High School

 Ben grew up in Minneapolis and Paris, following his parents on their theatrical journeys.
 An alumnus of Project SUCCESS, he graduated from the University of Minnesota with a degree in cultural anthropology while teaching English to middle schoolers through Learning Works, Breakthrough Program.
 He also led and directed a performance with 18 Karen students for the Karen Organization of Minnesota.
 Before joining Project SUCCESS in 2014, Ben spent a few years traveling and performing himself.
 The connection to performance and talented facilitators drew him into the program.
 He is delighted to make the transition from alumnus to facilitator at Project SUCCESS and is excited to be a part of the team.
 When not at Project SUCCESS, Ben spends most of his time in his garden, playing music or performing.

 Sam Cooke, Fairfield Four, Oscar Isaac, Joe Pug, Queen, Jacques Brel, The Head and the Heart

 If you had to pick a theme song that would play every time you entered the room, what would it be?